And Finance is not just bookkeeping, but also:

 … and the effects of lease transactions for their presentation on the balance sheet, in the profit- and loss statement and effects on the finance ratios.

-Lease, moreover, is the capability of judging and managing the residual values at the end of the lease period.
+Lease, moreover, is the capability of judging and managing the residual values at the end of the lease period of operating leases.

 Within Tweuus lease expertise is available to address all of the above issues, in combination, at both a strategic, tactical/operational or execution level.